sassoftware/restaf-demos/tutorials/Assistants and Threads.md

 To avoid adding the overhead of persisting these id's the library has some local rules.

-1. If assistandid is specified, it then used.
+1. If assistandid is specified, it then used to retrieve the session.
 (suspect this would be a production scenario)
-2. If assistandid is '0' then the assistantName is used.
+2. If assistandid is '-1' then search for an assistant with the assistname.
-   - if there is an assistant with that name existing, then that is used.
+   - If not found drop down to option 3 below and create a new assistant
+3. If assistantid is '0' then create a new assistant with the sessionName
-   - else a new assistant with the same name is created.
+   - This might result in mulitple assistants with the same name

+During development recommend setting assistantid to -1.

 ## Thread